-Really, anything by Peter Mayle will transport you to southern France and keep you entertained.
+Really, anything by Peter Mayle will transport you to sunny southern France and keep you entertained.

 12. City of Falling Angels

-In this follow up to Midnight, John Berendt unveils Venice for us.
+In this follow up to Midnight, John Berendt unveils intriguing and hard-to-know Venice for us.

-The mystery at the heart of this book is a fire at a famous opera house, but along the way he introduces us to some of the finest palazzos and most entertaining denizens of this canaled city.
+The mystery at the heart of City of Falling Angels is a fire at a famous opera house, but along the way he introduces us to some of the finest palazzos and most entertaining denizens of this wonderful canaled city.

 13. 44 Scotland Street

-After 13 books in the series that started with this one, I feel like Edinburgh’s New Town is my own neighborhood (in many ways it’s a counterpart to my Brooklyn neighborhood) and the characters in the books are my friends.
+After 13 books in the series that started with 44 Scotland Street, I feel like Edinburgh’s New Town is my own neighborhood (in many ways it’s a counterpart to my Brooklyn neighborhood) and the characters in the books are my friends.

-As soon as one book is out and read I can’t wait for the next one so I can visit Edinburgh again.
+As soon as one book is out I read it and start counting the days until the next one will be released so I can visit Scotland Street again.

 For Kids and Tweens: Murder Most Unladylike

-This mystery series featuring two girls at an English boarding school heavily influenced our last trip to the U.K.,
+This mystery series featuring two girls at an English boarding school starts with Murder Most Unladylike.
+It heavily influenced our last trip to the U.K.

-It certainly our tween’s interst in afternoon tea, cream buns, scones and frosted buns.
+It certainly inspired our tween’s interest in afternoon tea, cream buns and amateur detectives.